-- 1.2 The SPD is divided into two main parts, covering two main topics: - a) The approach that will be taken when determining the need for, and the calculation of, an off-site affordable housing contribution through a commuted sum; - b) The methodology that will be used when undertaking a late stage viability review to secure additional affordable housing contributions from substantially completed development that previously failed to meet policy compliance. - 1.3 This guidance is to be used by council officers, members and applicants when developing and making decisions on schemes where an affordable housing contribution is required by national policy or by the Watford Local Plan. - 1.4 Once adopted, this SPD will be a material consideration in the determination of planning applications and it will fully supersede the 'Watford Commuted Sums for the Provision of Affordable Housing SPD (Revised 2020)'.
+- 1.2 The SPD is divided into two main parts, covering two main topics: - a) The approach that will be taken when determining the need for, and the calculation of, an off-site affordable housing contribution through a commuted sum: - b) The methodology that will be used when undertaking a late stage viability review to secure additional affordable housing contributions from substantially completed development that previously failed to meet policy compliance. - 1.3 This guidance is to be used by council officers, members and applicants when developing and making decisions on schemes where an affordable housing contribution is required by national policy or by the Watford Local Plan. - 1.4 This SPD is a material consideration in the determination of planning applications, and it fully supersedes the 'Watford Commuted Sums for the Provision of Affordable Housing SPD (Revised 2020)'.

-2. Part A: Approach to Calculating Off-site Affordable Housing Contributions through Commuted Sums
+2. Part A: Approach to Commuted Sums

-- 2.1 National policy and Policy HO3.3 of the Watford Local Plan is clear that affordable housing should be provided on-site on all relevant schemes and that 'Provision in Lieu' through the payment of a commuted sum will not be supported other than in 'exceptional circumstances'. - 2.2 This SPD sets out the Council's approach to defining exceptional circumstances in this regard and the methodology that will be used to determine the level of financial contribution that would be required in cases where exceptional circumstances have been demonstrated.
+- 2.1 National policy and Policy HO3.3 of the Watford Local Plan is clear that affordable housing should be provided on-site on all relevant schemes and that 'Provision in Lieu' through the payment of a commuted sum will not be supported other than in 'exceptional circumstances'. - 2.2 This SPD sets out the Council's approach to defining 'exceptional circumstances' in this regard and the methodology that will be used to determine the level of financial contribution that would be required in cases where these circumstances have been demonstrated.